medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 When sending a CareCommunication it is possible to add a more specific receiver of the message, called a recipient, and a more specific sender.
 This may be used to include a more specific organisation or person related to the care and wellbeing of the patient or citizen can be referenced.
 An example could be to address a specific general practitioner by name, a specific hospital department or eventually a specific social unit within the social care sector in a municipality.

-### 1.2 Priority and the category 'other'
+### 1.2 Categories and the use of priority
-These is a nationally agreed list of categories that shall be used when sending a CareCommunication.
-[The list of categories can be seen here](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/CodeSystem-medcom-careCommunication-categoryCodes.html).
+These is a nationally agreed list of categories that shall be used when sending a CareCommunication. <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/CodeSystem-medcom-careCommunication-categoryCodes.html">The list of categories can be seen here</a>.
 When a category is of the type 'regarding-referral' it is allowed to add a priority, which can be 'asap' or 'routine'.
 When the category 'other' is choosen a topic shall be included, as this is used to specify the topic of the CareCommunication.

 ### 1.3 Encounter
 An encounter describes the meeting between a patient and one or more healthcare providers or actors involved in the patient care.
 An example where this is relevant could be when the communication concerns a hospitalisation of a patient, where an episodeOfCare-identifier is used to connect the communication and hospitalisation.
 In this case, should a reference to the MedComCoreEncounter and episodeOfCare-identifier be included.